 You are required to hold class during all scheduled meeting times.
-If for some reason you will be unable to hold class, you are required to contact one of the Assistant Directors of Expository Writing or the Program Director so that a substitute teacher can be found or the students in the class can be notified of a class cancellation.
+If for some reason you will be unable to hold class, you are required to follow the English Department Sick/Leave/Cancelled Class Policy listed below.

 6. WRITING CONFERENCES

-As an instructor in Expository Writing Courses (109/110, 111, 121, 131, 281), you are expected to hold at least two writing conferences with every student each quarter.
-The conferences should be twenty minutes in duration; you may cancel a class period (or part of a class period) to accommodate for writing conferences in your and your students' schedules.
+As an instructor in Expository Writing Courses (109/110, 111, 121, 131, 182, 281, 282, 381, 382), you are expected to hold two writing conferences with students each quarter.
+The conferences should be twenty minutes in duration (or longer if you do group conferences); you may cancel a class period (or part of a class period) to accommodate for writing conferences in your and your students' schedules.
 This policy is in place to enhance individualized instruction and encourage students to reflect on their work.